Did you know that your employees can be your biggest advocates?

 Putting too much emphasis on rewards and incentives can backfire.

-If your staff becomes fixated on large rewards, they might start becoming more focused on results than doing advocacy right.
+If your staff becomes fixated on large rewards, they might start becoming more focused on results than on doing advocacy right.

 Be sure to let your employees know that employee advocacy has its intrinsic value in terms of:

-• Helping them build their personal brand
+- Helping them build their personal brand

-• Expanding their network
+- Expanding their network

-• Transforming them to thought leaders
+- Transforming them into thought leaders

-• Increasing conversations
+- Increasing conversations

 When employees realize the importance of strengthening their personal brand and connections, they are more likely to sustain their employee advocacy efforts.

-8. Track Your Results
+9. Track Your Results

-Most social media platforms allow you to track data such as clicks, likes, impressions, views, and leads.
+Most social media platforms allow you to track data, such as clicks, likes, impressions, views, and leads.

-Tools such as Hootsuite’s Amplify or LinkedIn Elevate also provide detailed analytics on your employee advocacy programs.
+Employee advocacy tools like Hootsuite’s Amplify or LinkedIn Elevate also provide detailed analytics on your employee advocacy programs.
 These tools offer insights on:

-• User adoption, which allows you to see the number of employees who are participating in the employee advocacy program
+- User adoption, which allows you to see the number of employees who are participating in the employee advocacy program

-• A comparison of the employees’ posts by topic, reach, social network, etc.
+- A comparison of the employees’ posts by topic, reach, social network, etc.

-• Specific engagement metrics on each social media platform
+- Specific engagement metrics on each social media platform

 Q1.
 What is an example of employee advocacy?